yaowser/DDS-Case-Study-2/README.md

 "UStemp.csv" is the cleaned average monthly temperatures of US for 1990-2013

-"descrangestdevtemp1900.csv" is the countries with the top temperature range by descending order
+"DescRangeStdevTemp1900.csv" is the countries with the top temperature range by descending order

-"desccityrangestdevtemp1900.csv" is the cities with the top temperature range by descending order
+"DescCityRangeStdevTemp1900.csv" is the cities with the top temperature range by descending order

 # Other Directory:

 "Orange.csv" is the original orange dataset

-"Orange.xlsx" is the original orange dataset with graphs
+"Orange.xlsx" is the original orange dataset with prework

 "caseStudy2.pdf" is the original assignment sheet